Pleisthenes: Father of Agamemnon and Menelaus

 The Pleisthenes who was said to have been the father of Agamemnon and Menelaus is a puzzling figure, with a confused genealogy, complicated by the existence of other members of the house of Tantalus with the same name.
-According to the usual version of the story, followed by the Iliad and Odyssey of Homer, Atreus, the king of Mycenae was the father of Agamemnon and Menelaus, by Aerope, the daughter of the Cretan king Catreus.
+According to the usual version of the story, followed by the Iliad and Odyssey of Homer, Atreus, the king of Mycenae, was the father of Agamemnon and Menelaus, by Aerope, the daughter of the Cretan king Catreus.
 However, according to another tradition, Pleisthenes, the son of Atreus (or Pelops?) was the father, probably by Aerope, of Agamemnon and Menelaus, although some accounts have the mother as Cleolla or Eriphyle.

-According to varying accounts, Pleisthenes' wife was Aerope, who he had received from the mariner hero Nauplius.
+According to varying accounts, Pleisthenes's wife was Aerope, who he had received from the mariner hero Nauplius.
 Aerope's father Catreus, either because, he found her in bed with a slave, or because of an oracle which said that one of his children would kill him, gave Aerope to Nauplius, to be either drowned, or sold as a slave.
 However, in both versions of the story, Nauplius spared Aerope and gave her to Pleisthenes.

 According to this tradition, apparently, Pleisthenes died young, and Agamemnon and Menelaus were raised by their grandfather Atreus.
 Such accounts were perhaps attempts to reconcile contradictory traditions.